gnaboo/April/README.md

 # April
-Art'Portal (discord partner server)'s bot
+Art'Portal (discord partner server)'s bot.

+Proudly developped by @CoolMan#4094

 In order to use the bot, you will **need** the following npm modules:
   - discord.js